dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns ``true`` of the target process exited normally (e.g, calling the exit function or returning from main).

+  .. cpp:function:: bool isCrashed() const

+    Returns ``true`` if the target process exited because of a crash.

+  .. cpp:function:: bool isDetached() const

+    Checks if the process is in the detached state.

   .. cpp:function:: int getExitCode() const

     If a target process exited normally, then returns its exit code.

     .. warning:: The result of ``getExitCode`` is undefined if the process has not yet exited.
 See :cpp:func:`isExited`.

-  .. cpp:function:: bool isCrashed() const

-    Returns ``true`` if the target process exited because of a crash.

   .. cpp:function:: int getCrashSignal() const